jikdo/jikdo/README.md

 -->

 - 🔭 Hey, I am working on research and engineering at Pitchblock
--  I am building Our Block (a next generatino social media platform) and Bifrost (an evm bridging protocol) now.
+-  I am building Our Block (a next generation social media platform) and Bifrost (an evm bridging protocol) now.